2001: A Space Odyssey: Critical response

-On review aggregator Rotten Tomatoes, the film has a "Certified Fresh" rating of 92% based on 116 reviews, with an average rating of 9.2/10.
+On review aggregator Rotten Tomatoes, the film has a rating of 90% based on 164 reviews, with an average rating of 9.2/10.
 The website's critical consensus reads: "One of the most influential of all sci-fi films – and one of the most controversial – Stanley Kubrick's 2001 is a delicate, poetic meditation on the ingenuity – and folly – of mankind."
-Review aggregator Metacritic, which uses a weighted average, has assigned the film a score of 84 out of 100, based on 25 critic reviews, indicating "universal acclaim".
+Review aggregator Metacritic, which uses a weighted average, has assigned the film a score of 84 out of 100, based on 25 critics’ reviews.